MisterPoster/intellij_unit_tests/README.md

-# intellij_unit_tests
+# intellij_unit_tests.java
 Advanced Java Topics assignment where I use Java tests to conduct experiments.
 WORD OF CAUTION: ALL EXAMPLE CASES WILL USE THE DEFAULT CONSTRUCTOR.

 Method #1 - toString ()
-  You need to inscribe all of your information in a nice, yet easy to read fashion.
-The data here should be organized by line and data type.
+  You need a record of all the data you had included into your new science experiment by printing it out.

   Expected output: "false

                     0 1 2"

 Method #2 - simpleIf ()
-  You want to filter out your experimental class by the total length of the strings used in the input, with the balance of using the test boolean datum.
+  You want to filter out your instances that don't have more than four characters when combining both strings, but to use in a further algorithm.

   Expected output: false

 Method #3 - ifAndElif ()
-  You want to test out how your test boolean works alongside the boolean operators.
+  The day can be skipped if either the length of your name is greater than six characters or your amount of sales count up t 20 or more.

   Expect output: false

 Method #4 - ifAndElse ()
-  After realizing you want to test your non-boolean data as well, you decide to sum up your numbers, and determine what string comes out instead.
+  The base amount of apples you need to sell is 10 in order to get a message that leads you to swip your work.

   Expected output: ""

 Method #5 - whileLoop ()
-  When you realize that you can concentate the same string as many times as the while loop can allow you.
+  Your name is needed three for the old computer to recognize your first name.

   Expected output: ""

 Method #6 - forLoop ()
-  You remember that multiplication is repeated addition, and decide to design an algorithm to accomplish this via for loop.
+  In second grade, you learned that multipication is simply repeated addition and must recreate how repeated addition could be achieved.

   Expected output: 10

 Method #7 - oneDArray ()
-  You need to complete a more specialized toString method, but with arrays as the storage mechanism.
+  You want to space out the potential titles for your new movie, but want to show them spaced out and protected via array.

   Expected ouput: " "